A Radius of Robust Feasibility Approach to Directional Sensors in Uncertain Terrain: Proposed Model

 To streamline our analysis, we assume the region is bounded, with positional uncertainty modeled as a ball centered at each sensor's nominal location.
-Additionally, as discussed earlier, we focus exclusively on perturbations arising from uncertain sensor positions, rather than general coefficient variations.
+Additionally, as discussed earlier, we focus exclusively on perturbations arising from uncertain sensor positional shifts, rather than general coefficient variations.

-In Figure ~\ref{fig:geometric}, sensors exhibit different coverage patterns within their respective Voronoi cells.
-This leads to four distinct cases, illustrated in Figure ~\ref{fig:voronoi_diag}, into which all other configurations can be categorized.
+In Figure~\ref{fig:geometric}, sensors exhibit different coverage patterns within their respective Voronoi cells.
+As Voronoi cells are convex, coverage patterns reduce to four distinct cases, expressed in Figure~\ref{fig:voronoi_diag}, into which all other configurations can be categorized.